wp732/ssc_assignment_1/docs/assignment5_readme.txt

 # requirements for the assignment was to have the release version tag be based off of
 # the version assigned to the package during poetry build, I modified the container to
 # include poetry-dynamic-versioning plugin and git (which is used to fetch the latest
-# git tag and set it to POETRY_DYNAMIC_VERSIONING_BYPASS envrionment variable.
+# git tag and set it to POETRY_DYNAMIC_VERSIONING_BYPASS environment variable.
 This
 # variable is used by poetry build to override the default version declaration in the
 # package level pyproject.toml).
 The with: fetch-depth: 0 and fetch-tags: true added to
 # the git checkout step in cd.yml ensure that the latest tag (which triggered the flow)